 In Canada each year, approximately 700 million farm animals are transported from farm to auction or slaughter.
 Approximately 1.6 million of these animals, mostly chickens, are found dead on arrival.
-Many more arrive sick or injured following their long, grueling journeys and need to be euthanized.
+Many more arrive sick or injured following their long, gruelling journeys and need to be euthanized.

 It wasn’t always this way.
 Farm animals used to be bred, born and slaughtered close to the farms on which they were raised.
-But, in recent years, the food processing industry has become more centralized, fueled by public demand for cheaper food, resulting in longer trips to slaughter.
+But, in recent years, the food processing industry has become more centralized, fuelled by public demand for cheaper food, resulting in longer trips to slaughter.

 The costs of making improvements to transport conditions for farm animals must be partly shouldered by the consumers of the food.
 If Canadians want food that is produced humanely, then they must be willing to shift more of their household expenditures towards their grocery bill to help cover the cost of farmers and transporters providing better welfare for their animals.